How do I verify Webmaster Tools and submit a sitemap to Google?

 2. Enter your custom domain, such as "www.domain.com".
 Be sure your domain is already linked to your Strikingly site!
 Or you can enter your site's Strikingly.com URL such as example.strikingly.com if you don't have a custom domain linked to it.

 3. Now you'll be asked to verify that you own this domain!
-Click either the "Recommended method" or "Alternate methods" and select the "HTML tag" option.
+Look for "Other verification methods" and select the "HTML tag" option.
 Copy the code provided.

 Note: "HTML tag" (meta tag) is different from "HTML file upload" (.html).
 Please choose "HTML tag" and skip the "HTML file upload" option.